mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2014-04-21-drawing-faces.md

 ## Painting Skin

-To some the watercolor brush and how it works can be a complete mystery --- I completely understand that.
+To some the watercolor brush is magical while others find it extremely confusing and frustrating --- I completely understand that.
 To master the brush you have to be mindful of a few things:

 ### Speed Controls Opacity

 The brush produces a range of values by varying the speed at which they're painted.
 If you move your finger (or stylus) slowly across the iPad's screen, the mark will darken --- moving fast, the mark will fade into the canvas and appear lighter.

-Speed is the single most important variable to creating a smooth tone or glaze.
+Speed is the single most important variable for creating smooth tones or glazes.
 The second is never lifting the tip off the screen until you've filled a shape.

 <figure>
 	<iframe width="560" height="315" src="//www.youtube.com/embed/AjJVrFFaCck" frameborder="0"> </iframe>
-	<figcaption>Here's how I paint a shape smoothly.</figcaption>
+	<figcaption>Here'&rsquo; how I paint a shape smoothly.</figcaption>
 </figure>

 <i class="fa fa-star"></i> **ProTip:** To even out stubborn light spots, keep rubbing until they turn dark.
 You can't overwork an area as long as don't lift to make another stroke.